Help / Importing Transactions

 What rules do at import time

-For each incoming transaction, LedgerBear walks your list of rules and looks for the first one that applies.
+For each incoming transaction, LedgerBear walks your list of rules and looks for the most specific one that applies.
 A rule applies when:

 • It's active.